How to register with Disability Support

 - If you do not have written evidence of your disability, please get in touch with Disability Support.

-After you’ve registered with Disability Support, they will get in touch with you to explain more about disability support at King’s.
+After you’ve registered with Disability Support, they will get in touch with you to give you more information about disability support at King’s.

-Due to the current situation, Disability Service are only offering video/audio appointments via Microsoft Teams.
+Due to the current situation, Our Disability Service currently offer video/audio appointments via Microsoft Teams.
 Take a look at our article Accessing Student Support and Wellbeing remotely for more information on arranging an appointment.